 The instructions for each mudra are specific.
 It’s important you follow those instructions and do your mudra often and ideally at the same time every day.

 You can use mudras in combination with other yoga practices.
 It is common to use mudras during meditation.
-Kundalini yoga uses mudras during meditation, the chanting of mantras as well as in combination with some asanas while applying bandhas.
+Kundalini yoga uses mudras during meditation, chanting of mantras combined with some asanas and bandhas.

 Frequently Asked Questions

-Mudras can use to ease the bothersome of ailments.
-Mudras will balance the energy flow in your body.
+Mudras are used to ease the bothersome of ailments.
+Mudras balance the energy flow in your body.
 Once the energy in your body is balanced, the disease will no longer be there.
-It will take time and discipline and commitment to your mudra practice to get the benefits.
-Learn more
+It will take time, discipline and commitment in your mudra practice to get the benefits.

-Practising mudras as with other spiritual practices is best done on an empty stomach or hour and a half after a meal.
+As with other spiritual practices, practising mudras is best done on an empty stomach or at least an hour and a half after a meal.
 If your belly is processing the food, you will struggle to concentrate.
-Learn more

 Mudras have specific times for their practice.
-Some mudras are done for 5 minutes others for 45 minutes.
+Some mudras are done for 5 minutes while others for 45 minutes.
 The time depends on each mudra.
-Learn more

 Can mudras be done with one hand?